 Books Provide:

-Use OneSearch to find both print and electronic books in both John Jay's Lloyd Sealy library and all other CUNY libraries.
-The search box can be found on our library's homepage:
+Use OneSearch to find both print and electronic books in John Jay's Lloyd Sealy Library as well as other CUNY libraries.
+The search box can be found on our library's homepage.
+Click on the image below:

-To search for books only, you may want to limit your search to Books only (see above) although it is not necessary.
+To search for books only, you may want to limit your search by clicking inside the circle to the left of Books (see above) although it is not necessary.
+You may also limit your search to books once you have retrieved a list of relevant sources.

-Search for a particular book by using an exact title and/or author or a combination of distinctive words from each to determine if the library owns the exact book you want.
+Search for a particular book using the exact title or author, or a combination of distinctive words from each to determine if our library owns the exact book you want.
+If we do not own that title, click here for information on getting books from other CUNY campus libraries through CLICS.

 To search for books on a specific subject, type in keyword(s) and/or phrase(s) which best describe your topic.
 Broaden or narrow your search if you're dissatisfied with your results.